LoganLasell/LoganLasell/README.md

-### Hi, I'm Logan
+### Hi, I'm Logan 👏🏽
-- I’m
+- I’m a Student at Chaminade University of Honolulu
-- 🌱 I’m currently learning ...
+- I'm majoring in Computer Science
-- 💞️ I’m looking to collaborate on ...
+- I’m excited for my CS journey 🙌🏽
-- 📫 How to reach me ...
+- 📫 How to reach me: llasell48@gmail.com

 <!---
 LoganLasell/LoganLasell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.